 While a fundamentalist regime must be inherently authoritarian, as an individual state of mind fundamentalism may not necessarily generate support for authoritarianism, or any other sort of regime.
 An individual’s belief in the absolute primacy and power in life of the forces identified in ancient Chinese philosophy as yin and yang will not in itself have any political consequences.
 That may not count as fundamentalism, but even if the definition is restricted to worldviews which split absolutely between good and evil, fundamentalism may still assume benign or quietist forms, unless it is recruited to or gives rise to a political agenda.
 While the most prominent and toxic forms of contemporary fundamentalism may see a resistance to the globalisation of liberal values as their mission, there are other fundamentalisms with orientations which are not necessarily political, e.g. towards ‘Nature’, or particular visions of family life.
 The key functional point for the individual is that the idealised side of the split must provide some image of purification, safety or escape, or some object of identification which will offer pseudo-containment for the anxiety which is driving the person into splitting.
 The key practical point for society is whether this defensive functionality will eventuate in conflict and violence by demanding attacks on whoever or whatever represents the denigrated side.

 So while Young sees fundamentalism as linked intrinsically to anti-modern attitudes, we might take one lesson of his essay, with its diverse case studies and its strong psychoanalytic base, to be that fundamentalism comes in many socio-cultural forms, not only regressively religious, and that the most important thing is for us to understand how and why it can become a vehicle for the expression of hateful attacks on others.
 How does malignant narcissistic grandiosity take the wheel of this vehicle, or how is it captured by an aggressively paranoid vision of ‘them’?
 Young’s work in and around Free Associations and Free Association Books has been of great influence in leading us towards psychosocial questions of that sort.
 Given the roots of fundamentalism which he observes in the universal paranoid-schizoid state of mind, we are not going to wipe it out, but we might, with more attention to the individual, psycho- dimensions of the psychosocial, be able to understand more about how it escalates into toxic politicised forms.

+____________

+Barry Richards is Professor of Political Psychology in the Faculty of Media and Communication at Bournemouth University.
+He writes about the psychosocial analysis of politics, especially concerning extremism and nationalism, and of cultural change.
+His books include Images of Freud: Cultural Responses to Psychoanalysis (Dent, 1989), Disciplines of Delight: The Psychoanalysis of Popular Culture (Free Association Books, 1994), The Dynamics of Advertising (with I. MacRury & J. Botterill, Harwood, 2000), Emotional Governance: Politics, Media and Terror (Palgrave, 2007) and What Holds Us Together: Popular Culture and Social Cohesion (Karnac, 2018).
+He is a founding co-editor of Free Associations.